Embedded Finite Models Beyond Restricted Quantifier Collapse

 \subsection{Embedded finite model theory and lower bounds}

 Recall that Proposition \ref{prop:elem} indicated that if $\omega$-RQC fails for an isomorphism-invariant sentence, then the complexity of deciding the theory must be very high.
-We show that efficiently interpreting iterated powersets can also suffice to give lower bounds, illustrating this in the case of pseudo-finite fields.
-We doubt that one can get an isomorphism invariant counterexample to $\omega$-RQC for pseudo-finite field: see discussion in the next subsection.
+We show that efficiently interpreting iterated powersets can also suffice to give lower bounds on the complexity of the theory, illustrating this in the case of pseudo-finite fields, and also for the incomplete theory of fnite fields.
+We doubt that one can get an isomorphism-invariant counterexample to $\omega$-RQC for pseudo-finite field: see discussion in the next subsection.

 A primitive recursive decision procedure for the theory is obtained in Fried-Sacerdote \cite{FriedSacerdote}.
 But to our knowledge it has not been improved by concrete bounds.
 This contrasts with theories such as real closed fields, where doubly exponential bounds are known \cite{bpr}.